 One of the best things about Denver International Airport (DIA) is its very own state-of-the-art dog park and hotel.
 Most airports are obligated by law to provide areas where pets can “do their business.”
 The DIA goes above and beyond by offering an on-airport pet resort hotel.

 Don’t let the name fool you; the dog park has a ton of trees.
 It’s also located only a few miles outside of the Denver International Airport and is a park within a park.
 You can walk your dog on a leash in the park or let your dog run wild within the dog park itself.

 The Lowry Dog Park

 Well-loved by locals, the Lowry Dog Park is located near Denver International Airport.
-Although the park is roomy, the dog park is a distance from the parking lot, so bring a leash!
+Although the park is roomy, the dog park is far from the parking lot, so bring a leash!

 Your ESA in Colorado

-A recent expose by the KOAA local news team showed how easily an ESA letter could misrepresent the need for an animal.
+An expose by the KOAA local news team showed how easy it could be for someone to fake the need for an ESA.
 The crew used the ESA letter and took a potbelly pig to a Starbucks, Subway, and movie theater–areas where ESAs do not have a legal right to be.
 People who fake their need for an ESA hurt legitimate emotional support animal owners who truly need their animals to get by day by day.